Radioteddy/custompy/README.md

 # custompy

-Custompy is a module containing some custom useful routines to work with figures, files etc.
+Custompy is a module containing some custom useful routines to deal with figures, files etc.